kermitdafrog8/tde-slackbuilds/README.md

 ---
 ***Build TDE [Trinity Desktop Environment]***
 for Slackware 14.2 or current on i586+ and x86_64.
 See 'Cross compiling for RPi3' for armv7/aarch64 builds.
-Native building for Raspberry Pi3 [[README-Raspberry-Pi3.md](./README-Raspberry-Pi3.md)] is now rather dated and cross compiling is preferred.
+The README for a native build for Raspberry Pi3 [[README-Raspberry-Pi3.md](./README-Raspberry-Pi3.md)] is now rather dated and cross compiling is preferred.

-Build the release version R14.0.7 from tar archives; or the development version R14.1.0 from trinitydesktop cgit.
+Build the release version R14.0.8 from tar archives; or the development version R14.1.0 from trinitydesktop cgit.
 For a native build, run **./BUILD-TDE.sh** - a dialog based script with a series of screens for user input.

 [<img src="https://ray-v.github.io/TDE-version.png">](https://ray-v.github.io/TDE-version.png)